gitbls/sdm/Docs/Plugins.md

 In the above
 * The pi account will be deleted, if it exists
 * The two groups will be added. `myhomegroup` will have gid 7654.
-* The user `bls` account will be created with the specified group, and a default login group of `users`.
-The group `myhomegroup` will be added to the default set of groups (`--groups` or the plugin `group` argument.
+* The user `bls` account will be created with the specified `Group`, and a default login group of `users`.
+The group `myhomegroup` will be added to the default set of groups (`--groups` or the plugin `group` argument).
 * The user `demo1` will be created with no home directory.
-The group `demousers` will be added to the defalt set of groups for this user. sdm will prompt for the password.
+The group `demousers` will be added to the default set of groups for this user. sdm will prompt for the password.
 * The user `demo2` will be created, sdm will prompt for the password
 * The user `demo3` will be created and a home directory /home/demo3 will be created
-* sdm will set the password for demo3 as a separate step (this is not necessary, btw; one could use the `password=` argument on the demo3 line
+* sdm will set the password for demo3 as a separate step (this is not necessary, btw; one could use the `password=` argument on the demo3 line)

   The plugin will prompt for the user's password